mountetna/magma/README.md

       :user: magma
       :password: AAAAAAAA

-This is the database configuration for the Sequel ORM (https://sequel.jeremyevans.net) - see Sequel docs for more parameters.
-Note that Magma is currently wedded to the postgres adapter.
+    # A space-separated lists of magma project directories.
+    # See below for details on creating a project.
     :project_path: ./projects/labors/

-Here you list each of your project directories (space-separated) - see below for details of creating your project.
-Only projects listed here will be served by Magma.
+    # Where Magma will attempt to log - some server errors may not be trapped here.
     :log_file: log/error.log

-Where Magma will attempt to log - note that some server errors may end up in other places.
+    # Magma uses the `fog/aws` gem to connect to S3 for file storage,
+    # and Carrierwave to manage uploads
     :storage:
       :provider: fog/aws
       :directory: 'my-magma-bucket'